 You can find plenty of FMD websites, groups and forums on the internet.
 Remember to pay attention to the sources and verify that the information is reliable.
 These are the sites that I personally recommend.

 - Haylie Pomroy’s Facebook page: Haylie’s team is very kind and they always try to answer every user question.

 - This blog: last but not least, remember that I am always willing to clear up doubts and give help.
-You can leave me a comment on any post, send me a message in Facebook or Instagram, or send me an email to firstname.lastname@example.org
+You can leave me a comment on any post, write me on Facebook or Instagram, or send me a message.